 Finding it a bit challenging?
 Make it fun with these little tips:

 - Try eating with your non-dominant hand or chopsticks2

 - Think, with gratitude, about the journey of your food, being nurtured from a seed to your plate2

 - Put your fork down between bites4

-- Create a short ritual at mealtimes, such as traditional grace or other gratitude offering, lighting a candle or even placing your napkin or serving for others4.
+- Create a short ritual at mealtimes, such as traditional grace or other gratitude offering, lighting a candle,

 You’re an emotional or boredom eater and it happens before you even realise?
 Try bringing in the mindful awareness one step earlier.
 Pop a post-it onto your fridge and cupboard doors to remind you to notice what feels are prompting you to look for food.
 Are you stressed, bored, angry, sad or lonely?
 If your desire is not actual hunger, then this is a fantastic opportunity to make a choice to do something more aligned with who you are today instead of reacting mindlessly1.
 It’s also a great time to practise your newly developed belly breathing skills from Bitesize Health Hack #1.

 You could also create a list of at least 10 things you could do instead of eating (and keep it near the food cupboard).

 Pssst!
 Don't miss out on future Bitesize Health Hacks

 And also get our free Kickstarter mini-course on the 7 Most Essential Bitesize Health Hacks to creating lasting Health and Happiness.